top of page

 You can't keep up when you are living for anyone but your most authentic self.
 The good news is you don't have to keep up.
 You don't have to do anything that doesn't light up your soul.
 I hope and pray you continue to do less of what you don't like and more of what you love until all of your time is filled with positive energy.

-Remember playing as a 2-5 year old, before that first moment you experienced of judgement, shame or guilt?
+Remember playing as a 2-5-year-old, before that first moment you experienced judgment, shame, or guilt?
 I don't.
-But I do often lay quietly and search for the 3 year old Jenelle, the 2 and 1 year old, the purest and rawest form of me and who I am.
+But I do often lay quietly and search for the 3-year-old Jenelle, the 2 and 1-year-old, the purest and rawest form of me and who I am.

 The moment I surrendered those 'things' from above, all of who I thought I should be, and relinquished the decades of conditioning, I felt free to be me.